shinchan1king/shinchan1king/README.md

 - 👋 Hi, I’m @shinchan1king
-- 👀 I’m interested in android development
+- 👀 I’m interested in development and programming
-- 🌱 I’m currently learning android development
+- 🌱 I use C++  for the programmming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I love to make projects on new ideas
 - 📫 How to reach me Linkedin https://www.linkedin.com/in/bhavy-bhavy-a42418193/

 <!---